 - The first is approximately 1/2 mile from the start, and begins with a left hand turn off the road onto a lawn area and from that quickly to the entrance to the rail trail with about 3 miles of gently rising abandoned railbed.
 Though not technically challenging, this is not your typical paved or gravel rail trail; you may find the odd “feature” along the way, and as of last week there were still a couple of sections where there were puddles, so keep your eyes open and ride carefully.
 This section, and the short but steep hills that precede and follow it, are a great way to warm yourself up for the rest of this epic ride.

 - The second off-road section is a beautiful ride through the woods.
 It’s a mix of old farm road (tractor path) and singletrack, including one short bit of twisty turny singletrack fun with a very short but tricky hill (mound, really).
 Don’t get discouraged if you don’t make it up that, it’s tough.
 You’ll also cross three small streams in this section.
 The first two are easy to cross, they’re shallow, and have bedrock bases.
 There’s a short climb just after you cross the second stream, you may choose to hop off and walk for that climb, but it is rideable.
-Please do get off and ford the third stream crossing.
-You can remount once you’re across and back on some dry footing.
 The descent to the third stream can be tricky, and the ground on the far side is likely to be muddy for a bit.
 Someone made some improvements to the actual crossing, so it’s now rideable.
 You may want to hop of and walk remount once you’ve found some dry footing.
 Regardless, once past this final stream you’ll climb a tractor path to the crest of the hill.
 There are many opportunities to see beautiful views of the Catskill Mountains off to your left here and on the dirt road descent that follows.